Anti-tank warfare: Anti-tank guns

-At the start of World War II, many of these weapons were still being used operationally, along with a newer generation of light guns that closely resembled their WWI counterparts.
+At the start of World War II, many of these weapons were still in operational use, along with a newer generation of light guns that closely resembled their WWI counterparts.
 After the well-armoured Soviet T-34 medium and KV heavy tanks were encountered, these guns were recognized as ineffective against sloped armor, with the German lightweight 37 mm gun quickly nicknamed the "tank door knocker" (Panzeranklopfgerät), for revealing its presence without penetrating the armor.